wishihab/WeDefend/README.md

 ![ScreenShot](https://github.com/wishihab/WiDefend/blob/master/WiDefend-1.JPG)

 WiDefend - Application to Analysis Work Principles of Some RATs, Detection and Handling that Trojan on Windows

-This application will help you to Analyst Trojan Remote Access Tool running in your computer (Windows Operation System), coded using java.
+This application will help you to Analyst Trojan Remote Access Tool running in your computer (Windows Operation System ), coded using java.

+Note : This application is not antivirus, this app can't remove and detect automatically RATrojan, this app helpful to analys from amature or normal skill attacker.

 Version Release
 - WiDefend : Application only for find, analyst and handling RAT if your computer was infected